voxel51/api-py/README.md

 export VOXEL51_API_TOKEN="/path/to/your/token.json"
 ```

-Alternatively, you can activate your token using the client library:
+Alternatively, you can activate a token using the client library:

 ```python
 from voxel51.auth import activate_token